-This activity offers the chance to contemplate and be enchanted by a rich biodiversity of flora proper to the Chilean mediterranean climate just an hour and a half from Santiago, set in the Coastal Mountain Range.
+This activity offers the chance to contemplate and be enchanted by a great biodiversity of flora characteristic of the Chilean mediterranean climate, just an hour and a half from Santiago, set at the Coastal Mountain Range.

 The excursion begins at the northern sector of La Campana National Park, which was declared a Biosphere Reserve by UNESCO in 1985.
-From there we will head south towards Olmué –where our driver will be waiting us to return to Santiago–.
+From there we will begin the hike that cross the whole protect area heading south toward Olmué, where our driver will be waiting us to return back to Santiago.

-The first part of the tour consists of three hours hiking up through a beautiful trail surrounded by xerophytes and Chilean Palms (Jubaea chilensis), with gorgeous views of La Campana mountain on our right.
+The first stage consists of three hours hiking going up through a beautiful trail surrounded by sclerophyll species and Chilean Palms (Jubaea chilensis) among others.

-Following the trail we will reach the Ocoa Hillpass, an excellent spot for lunch and rest while we enjoy the beautiful views that the place offers.
-Later we will begin our descent towards the traditional town of Olmué, passing among an oak of Santiago forest (Nothofagus obligua var. macrocarpa) which is one of the northernmost relict trees, among other high trees.
+Following the trail we will reach the Ocoa Hill pass, an excellent spot for lunch and rest while enjoying beautiful views that the place offers.
+Later, we will begin descent towards the traditional town of Olmué passing among a Santiago oak forest (Nothofagus obliqua var. macrocarpa) which is one of the northernmost relict oak trees.

-We invite you to be part of this excursion of excellence and have an exciting encounter with nature.
-We hope your experience here will become a lifelong memory.
+We invite you to be part of this excursion of excellence and have an exciting encounter with central Chile´s wildlife, hoping your experience with us will become a lifelong memory.

 Note: Between April and June mushrooms can be found, like the fungi we photographed Oct 2nd 2016.

 - Difficulty: Medium/hard